roufamatic/roufa-enterprises-blog/contents/articles/modern-ie-saves-the-day/index.md

 Microsoft introduced more changes under the hood, though, and a few programs stopped working.
 One was [Bins](http://www.1upindustries.com/Bins/default.aspx) which I use to keep my browsers together, but they had a [fix available](http://feedback.1upindustries.com/forums/103687-bugs/suggestions/4681319-windows-8-1-werfault-exe-error-upon-starting-bins).

-A more serious problem was the inability to launch the [Juniper Remote Desktop Client](http://www.eightforums.com/general-support/33644-upgrade-8-1-disaster.html).
+A more serious problem was the [Juniper Remote Desktop Client](http://www.eightforums.com/general-support/33644-upgrade-8-1-disaster.html).
 Without this, I was unable to complete my latest contract.

 I saw two viable options: